Myanmar–Thailand relations: Burmese–Siamese War (1785–1786)

 Bodawpaya of Burma pursued his ambitious campaigns to expand his dominions.
 The Burmese-Siamese War (1785–1786) was called “Nine Armies War” by Siam because the Burmese came in nine armies.
-The armies surged into Lan na and Northern Siam, yet the governor of Lampang managed to partly halt the Burmese, waiting for the troops from Bangkok.
+The armies surged into Lan Na and Northern Siam, yet the governor of Lampang managed to partly halt the Burmese, waiting for the troops from Bangkok.
 As Phitsanulok was captured, Rama I himself led an army to the north.

 In the south, Bodawpaya was waiting at Three Pagodas Pass.
 The Front Palace led his troops to the south the counter-attacked the Burmese came from Ranong through Nakhon Si Thammarat and the engagements occurred at Kanchanaburi.
 The Burmese also attacked Thalang (Phuket), where to governor had just died.
 Chan, wife of the governor, and her sister Mook gathered people to defend Thalang against the Burmese.
 Today, Chan and Mook are revered as two heroines opposing the Burmese invasions.

 The Burmese proceeded to capture Songkhla.
 Upon hearing the news, the governors of Phatthalung fled.
 However, a monk named Phra Maha encouraged the citizens to turn up their arms against the Burmese.
 Phra Maha was later raised to nobility by Rama I.

 As his armies were destroyed, Bodawpaya retreated, only to renew attacks the next year (1786).
 Bodawpaya, this time, didn't divide his troops but instead formed into single army.
 Bodawpaya passed through the Chedi Sam Ong and settled in Ta Din Dang.
 The Front Palace marched the Siamese forces to face Bodawpaya.
 The fighting was very short and Bodawpaya was quickly defeated.
 This short war was called “Ta Din Dang campaign”.

 19th century relations

 In the 19th century, Burma became a colony of the British Empire.
-This prevented any Burmo - Siamese conflict.
+This prevented any Burmese-Siamese conflict.

 20th century relations

 World War II

 In 1942, Thailand sent the Phayap Army to occupy the Shan State and Kayah State of Burma.
-The principal objective of the army commander was to procure opium.

 Diplomatic relations were established in 1948.

-21st century relations
+Political relations

 Recently, Prime Minister Abhisit Vejjajiva made clear that dialogue encouraging political change is a priority for Thailand, but not through economic sanctions.
 He also made clear to reconstruct temples damaged in the aftermath of Cyclone Nargis.
 However, there were tensions over detained opposition leader Aung San Suu Kyi, with Thailand calling for her release.
 She was released in 2010.